Willcox-Research-Group/rom-operator-inference-Python3/docs/source/guides/romclasses.md

 Here $\widehat{\mathbf{q}} \in \mathbb{R}^{n}$ is the reduced-order state, $\mathbf{u} \in \mathbb{R}^{m}$ is the input, and $\mu\in\mathbb{R}^{p}$ is an external parameter (e.g., PDE coefficients).
 Our goal is to learn an appropriate representation of $\widehat{\mathbf{F}}$ from data.

-In the following discussion we begin with the non-parametric ROM classes `ContinuousOpInfROM` and `DiscreteOpInfROM`; parametric classes are considered in [Parametric ROMs](subsec-parametric-roms).
+In the following discussion we begin with the non-parametric ROM classes; parametric classes are considered in [Parametric ROMs](subsec-parametric-roms).

 (subsec-romclass-constructor)=
 ## Defining Model Structure

-All ROM classes are instantiated with a single argument, `modelform`, which is a string denoting the structure of the right-hand side function $\widehat{\mathbf{F}}$.
+ROM classes are instantiated with a single argument, `modelform`, which is a string denoting the structure of the right-hand side function $\widehat{\mathbf{F}}$.
 Each character in the string corresponds to a single term in the model.

 | Character | Name | Continuous Term | Discrete Term |